Payroll Correction: A Small Business Guide

 Nobody likes to make mistakes.
-It’s always a good idea to try to fix your mistakes as soon as you realize them, and this holds true for running payroll.
+It’s always a good idea to fix your mistakes as soon as you realize them, and this holds true for running payroll.
 If you over or underpaid an employee, withheld taxes incorrectly, or made another payroll-related mistake, then it is important to try to correct it ASAP.
 This is where a correction payroll comes in.

-What is a correction payroll?
+What is a Correction Payroll?

-A correction payroll is a payroll run that happens off of your regular cycle to fix an error that was made in a previous payroll.
+A correction payroll is a payroll run that happens off your regular cycle to fix an error made in a previous payroll.
 For most payroll mistakes, time is of the essence when it comes to fixing them, which is why employers often opt to run a correction, or off-cycle, payroll runs in those situations.

 It is possible to correct a mistake in a regular payroll run, but it is important to make sure you are following all state laws in this case.
 For example, if you underpaid an employee, some states have rules regarding how quickly you must send the payment to fix the mistake.